VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 > scenario.

 > **Note 2:** Scenarios 1, 2, 3 and 4 use SQL Express for other data
 > storage requirements.
-Scenario 5 requires you to use SQL Azure instead
+Scenario 5 requires you to use SQL Database instead
 > of SQL Express.

 # Prerequisites